Jurager/teams/README.md

 // Remove the given user from the team.
 $team->deleteUser(object $user);

-// Determine if the team has a member with the given email address...
+// Returns all team invitations
 $team->invitations()
 ```